Anti-Bribery for Sales · Module 2 of 2

 File the incident note.
 The policy already covers it.

-The procedure exists.
-Lila has the file note.
-The rugby tickets never went.
-The bid went out clean.
-Drafting an incident note for next year's audit is enough.
-Anything more risks turning a clean win into a witch hunt of a senior bid manager.
+Procedure exists.
+Lila has the note.
+Rugby tickets never went.
+Bid went out clean.
+An incident note for next year's audit is enough.
+More risks a witch hunt of a senior bid manager.

 Portrait of Sasha O'Brien, CFO